MaartenRischen/okai/README.md

 # OkAi Application

+> **🚧 UNDER CONSTRUCTION 🚧**
+>
+> This project is currently under active development.
+Features and functionality may change frequently.

 OkAi is a personal assistant and note-taking application designed to help with ADHD management.
 It serves as an "external brain" that captures and organizes thoughts, ideas, and information.

 ## Features (MVP)